 The Life Sciences Executive Committee influences and advances policy and regulatory regimes by promoting best practices and market-based solutions to positively impact life sciences companies in both India and the United States.
-It formulates an annual work plan and leverages key platforms like the U.S.-India Health Dialogue, the U.S.-India Strategic and Commercial Dialogue, the Trade Policy Forum, and the High Technology Corporation Group.
+It formulates an annual work plan and leverages key platforms like the U.S.-India Health Dialogue and the Trade Policy Forum.
 It also leads industry trade missions to India to directly advocate for policy reforms and develop platforms for members to interact with business leaders and government officials.
+The Life Sciences Executive Committee influences and advances policy and regulatory regimes by promoting best practices and market-based solutions to positively impact life sciences companies in both India and the United States.
+It formulates an annual work plan and leverages key platforms like the U.S.-India Health Dialogue, the U.S.-India Commercial Dialogue, the Trade Policy Forum, and the U.S.-India IP Dialogue.
+It also leads industry trade missions to India and USA (a) to directly advocate for policy reforms and develop platforms for members to interact with business leaders and government officials (b) showcase to Central and State Health Ministers/Secretaries to U.S. innovative technologies and discuss policy level issues with the stakeholders.

 Pharmaceuticals, Medical Devices, and Health care Providers